astropy/astropy/docs/development/workflow/development_workflow.rst

 Install your branch
 *******************

-Ideally you should set up a python virtual environment just for this fix;
+Ideally you should set up a Python virtual environment just for this fix;
 instructions for doing to are at :ref:`virtual_envs`.
-Doing so ensures you will not corrupt your main astropy install and makes it very easy to recover from mistakes.
+Doing so ensures you will not corrupt your main ``astropy`` install and makes it very easy to recover from mistakes.

-Once you have activated that environment you need to install the version of Astropy you are working on.
+Once you have activated that environment, you need to install the version of ``astropy`` you are working on.
 Do that with:

 .. code-block:: bash

     pip install -e .

+For more details on building ``astropy`` from source, see :ref:`dev-build-astropy-subpkg`.

 .. _edit-flow: